coderynx/mediator-kit/README.md

 ## Introduction

 **Coderynx.MediatorKit** is a lightweight, extensible mediator library for .NET applications.
-It simplifies the communication between components through strongly-typed requests and notifications, promoting clean architecture and reducing tight coupling.
+It simplifies the communication between components through strongly-typed requests, promoting clean architecture and reducing tight coupling.

 ## Features